2021–22 West Coast Conference men's basketball season

-The 2021–22 West Coast Conference men's basketball season will begin with practices in September 2021 and will end with the 2022 West Coast Conference men's basketball tournament in March 2022.
-This will be the 71st season for WCC men's basketball, and the 33nd under its current name of "West Coast Conference".
+The 2021–22 West Coast Conference men's basketball season began with practices in September 2021 and ended with the 2022 West Coast Conference men's basketball tournament in March 2022.
+This will be the 71st season for WCC men's basketball, and the 33rd under its current name of "West Coast Conference".
 The conference was founded in 1952 as the California Basketball Association, became the West Coast Athletic Conference in 1956, and dropped the word "Athletic" in 1989.

 Head coaches

 Coaching changes

-Two new head coaches will lead their team in the WCC during the 2021-22 season.
+Two new head coaches will lead their team in the WCC during the 2021–22 season.
 On March 22, 2021, Shantay Legans, the then coach at Eastern Washington University, revealed via Twitter that he had accepted the position as the head coach at the University of Portland.
 Then, on July 7, 2021, the University of the Pacific announced that associate head coach Leonard Perry would become the new head coach of the Tigers.
 The former head coach, Damon Stoudamire, accepted a position as an assistant coach with the Boston Celtics under Ime Udoka.
-Perry was previously the head basketball coach at the University of Idaho from 2001–2006.
+Perry was previously the head basketball coach at the University of Idaho from 2001 to 2006.